 Caring for Life in the Arctic

-During the past decade, a variety of policies, strategies, and concepts have been developed to safeguard life on Earth.
+During the past decade, various policies, strategies, and concepts have been developed to safeguard life on Earth.
 Among these, sustainability transformations aim to promote the well-being of communities within planetary limits; green transitions advocate for fossil-free futures; and nature transitions focus on halting biodiversity loss.
-A key difference between these approaches lies in their conception of care — specifically, how human flourishing is inherently linked to the well-being of all living beings, whether on land, in the oceans, or in the air.
+A key difference between these approaches lies in their conception of care, specifically, how human flourishing is inherently linked to the well-being of all living beings, whether on land, in the oceans, or the air.
 We also witness polarization around the very idea of care for life itself.
-While research in natural and social science is advancing our understanding of complex human-nature entanglements, political movements that seek to erase pluralistic approaches and worldviews are gaining traction worldwide.
+While natural and social science research advances our understanding of complex human-nature entanglements, political movements seeking to erase pluralistic approaches and worldviews are gaining traction worldwide.

 Politics and economies of care in the Arctic

 The Critical Arctic Studies Symposium 2025 brings together experts to discuss politics and economies of care, specifically focusing on life in the Arctic region.
 Care for the Arctic takes different forms, is a cross-disciplinary concern, institutionalized in various ways, and involves multi-scalar political and economic action.
-Care can be perceived in the spirit of Matters of Care by Maria Puig Bellacasa as everything that is “done to maintain, continue, and repair ‘the world’ so that all can live in it as well as possible”.
+In the spirit of Matters of Care by María Puig de la Bellacasa, care can be perceived as everything that is “done to maintain, continue, and repair ‘the world’ so that all can live in it as well as possible”.
 Care can also be disruptive, violent, and conflictive as the interests of different actors often clash across space and time.
 What appears to be a caring project in one place may result in the opposite for (non)human life elsewhere.
 One can also ask how much it is possible to care for (distant) other (non)humans.
 Moreover, care can be strenuous and exhausting for those who care and those who are cared for.

 The symposium is arranged in a hybrid mode.
 There is no participation fee.